dell/csm-docs/content/docs/csidriver/features/powermax.md

 CSI Driver for Dell PowerMax 2.2.0 and above supports volume health monitoring.
 To enable Volume Health Monitoring from the node side, the alpha feature gate CSIVolumeHealth needs to be enabled.
 To use this feature, set controller.healthMonitor.enabled and node.healthMonitor.enabled to true.
 To change the monitor interval, set controller.healthMonitor.interval parameter.

-## Single Pod Access Mode for PersistentVolumes- ReadWriteOncePod (ALPHA FEATURE)
+## Single Pod Access Mode for PersistentVolumes- ReadWriteOncePod

 Use `ReadWriteOncePod(RWOP)` access mode if you want to ensure that only one pod across the whole cluster can read that PVC or write to it.
 This is only supported for CSI Driver for PowerMax 2.2.0+ and Kubernetes version 1.22+.